 Many professional house sitters do not have a home of their own.
 Instead, they organize housesitting gigs so that they can house sit full time.
-While some pro house sitters work digitally at their location, more and more professional house sitters don’t do any other kind of work.
+While some pro house sitters work digitally at their location, some professional house sitters don’t do any other kind of work.
 With living arrangements and some living expenses taking care of, the money earned by professional house sitting can be good or be a nice complement to an existing source of income (such as Social Security).

 Many people who are looking for professional house sitters are doing so because they do not want to leave their home empty while they are away.
 They may wish to reduce the risk of burglary or satisfy insurance requirements.
 Or they may choose to use a house sitter because they would prefer not to put their pet in kennels.
 If you can prove yourself to be responsible, trustworthy, and an animal lover, these traits will help you become a professional house sitter.

 How to Find Long Term House Sitting Jobs

 - Get On a House Sitting Website – Picking up long term house sitting jobs starts with getting involved with a great house sitting website.
 The site will collate and vet potential house sitters.
 A professional, functional site will attract high-quality house sitting opportunities.
-While EstateSitting.com doesn’t connect you with estate managers and homeowners looking for someone trustworthy to look after their properties at this time, we do have a guide to the top housesitting sites.
+While EstateSitting.com, in 2023, doesn’t currently connect you with estate managers and homeowners looking for someone trustworthy to look after their properties at this time, we do have a guide to the top housesitting sites.

 - Rock Your Profile – Once you are a member of your house sitting website or websites, it is time for you to create a well-written, up-to-date profile so that homeowners can get to know you and learn important information.
 Testimonials will be essential!
 This info is likely to include your previous experience as a house sitter, how you feel about pets, and whether or not you have any notable talents or abilities that will make you the ideal person to look after their home.